Tai-Rocha/LUH2_Data/README.md

 ## Results
-I generated 17394 files, of which 16.056 are original states of LUH2 in tiff format.
-These are continuous raster as shown in figure 1 for the forested primary land state.
+Total of 17394 files, of which 16.056 are original states of LUH2 in tiff format.
+These are continuous raster.
 Other 1338 files are new data created by the combination of 12 original states, which are categorical data .
 ### Land use Land cover data (new data derived from 12 states).
 Data for SSP5 scenario in years 2020 and 2100 :

 <img src="https://user-images.githubusercontent.com/11633554/115323712-fd15e380-a15e-11eb-9ac7-a3d58178f6cd.png" width="550">